patched-codes/patchwork/README.md

 ## Key Components

-- **Steps**: A set of reusable atomic actions that define various operations.
+- **Steps**: Reusable atomic actions like Create PR, commit changes, call an LLM etc
+- **Prompt Templates**: Customizable LLM prompts optimized for a chore like library updates, code generation, issue analysis etc.
-- **Patchflows**: LLM-assisted automations such as PR reviews, code fixing, debugging.
+- **Patchflows**: LLM-assisted automations such as PR reviews, code fixing, documentation etc. built by combining steps and prompts.

 Patchflows can be run locally in your CLI and IDE, or as part of your CI/CD pipeline.
+There are [5 patchflows available][] out of the box, and you can always [create your own][].

 ## Installation